adzuci/TIPs/tips/tip-2-submitting-tips.md

 The TIP process begins with an idea to improve the Technology department.
 This can include topics such as style guides, culture, interview process or anything that a member of the Technology team feels should be included.

-Once you've submitted your idea (via Pull Request) you can request discussion via tagging the CZARs and/or posting a link in Slack.
+Once you've submitted your idea (via Pull Request) you can request discussion via tagging the technology group and/or posting a link in Slack. y

-After discussion from the department and any changes that need to be made are completed, one of the CZARs will sign off on the TIP and merge it into master.
+After discussion from the department and any changes that need to be made are completed, you can merge it into master.
 This completes the TIP.

 ## General structure